I help authors build an online presence and better platforms through digital marketing and content development.

 - Books will be reviewed with postings to (Where applicable) Amazon, Goodreads, Barnes, and Noble, Walmart, Books A Million, Christian Books, My Blog, all my social media outlets which include Litsy, Instagram, Facebook, Pinterest, Clubhouse, and Bookship.
 For book appearances and book shops, I post my reviews on Tripadvisor and Yelp.

 - After books have been finished, I will give them away to one of my newsletter subscribers.

-- I take 1-3 books a month so please email me several months before your book is due to launch to get on my list.
+- I only take a few books per quarter so please email me several months before your book is due to launch to get on my list.

 Whether you are a seasoned author or just beginning, everyone could use a little help.

 Are you feeling overwhelmed or frustrated with the job of building an online presence?
 Tired of trying to grow your emails with no results?
 Feel like you’re spinning your wheels with wasted time on social media?
 Need to launch a book and you’re ready to give up?

 I can help.

 If you are getting started on your journey, it’s just as important to develop a solid brand and marketing plan as it is to build your business.
 Even if you’ve been established in your career for some time, the same applies to you in this new age of digital marketing.